zheng-jj/T03_Team_3_MAD/README.md

 Added method to set image with String.

-Added recycler view for author to show published books.

-Created Author Info page and set all the information inside

-Passed object information to Book, Author and User Info so that other people can use the info
+Passed object information to Book and User Info so that other people can use the info

 Created methods to search database for the search functionality

-Created User, Author, Book and Searchclass models
+Created User, Book and Searchclass models

 Advanced Features (Completed in Assignment 2):
 --------